Particular/docs.particular.net/samples/sqltransport/native-integration/sample.md

 This sample demonstrates how to send messages to an endpoint running on the [SqlServer Transport](/transports/sql) directly from the database using T-SQL statements.
 It also shows how to do that using [ADO.NET](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/ado-net-overview).

+## Prerequisites

+include: sql-prereq

+The database created by this sample is `NsbSamplesSqlNativeIntegration`.

 ## Running the sample

- 1. Ensure a SQL Server Express is running and accessible as `.\sqlexpress`.
- 1. Create a database `samples`.
  1. Start the Receiver project.
  1. In the Receiver's console notice `Press enter to send a message.
 Press any key to exit` text when the app is ready.
  1. Hit enter key.
  1. A message will be sent using ADO.NET and be received by the app.
- 1. Open SQL Server Management Studio and go to the `samples` database.
+ 1. Open SQL Server Management Studio and go to the `NsbSamplesSqlNativeIntegration` database.
  1. Open the Scripts.sql included in the sample.
  1. Run the `SendFromTSQL` statement.
  1. Notice how the app shows that a new message has been processed.